kouroshey/Kouroshey/README.md

 ### About me:
 ⚡ I`m Kourosh Eidivandi. <br/>
-🌱 I’m currently learning React JS and basic topics of Javascript <br/>
+🌱 I’m currently learning React JS and basic topics of TypeScript <br/>
 💬 Ask me about teamWork and open-source projects